iarsystems/crun-evaluation-guide/README.md

 | IAR Embedded Workbench | [Arm](https://iar.com/ewarm) | 8.11 or later | - Cortex-M, or<br>- Standard, or<br>- Extended, or<br>- [Time-limited trial version](https://www.iar.com/products/architectures/arm/iar-embedded-workbench-for-arm/iar-embedded-workbench-for-arm---free-trial-version/) |
 | IAR Embedded Workbench | [Renesas RX](https://iar.com/ewrx) | 5.10 or later | - Standard, or<br>- [Time-limited trial version](https://www.iar.com/products/architectures/renesas/iar-embedded-workbench-for-renesas-rx/iar-embedded-workbench-for-renesas-rx---free-trial-version/) |

->### C-RUN licensing considerations
+> [!NOTE]
->__Note__ No special action needs to be taken when you evaluate C-RUN in code-size-limited mode using the time-limited trial version.
-This mode was created to allow customers to evaluate C-RUN using smaller pieces of code while exploring its tight integration with the IAR C-SPY Debugger.
+> No special action needs to be taken when you evaluate C-RUN in code-size-limited mode using the time-limited trial version.
+This special mode was created to allow customers to evaluate C-RUN using smaller pieces of code while exploring its tight integration with the IAR C-SPY Debugger.

->
->:warning: The size-limited mode is __not__ intended for use in a production environment.
-[Contact](https://iar.com/contact) your IAR representative for access to non-limited licensing.
->
+> [!TIP]
->:warning: C-RUN does not work with the size-limited trial version (KickStart license) of IAR Embedded Workbench.
+> For access to a non-limited license [contact](https://iar.com/contact) your IAR representative.

 <!-- --------------------------------------------------------------------------------------------------- -->
 ## Exploring C-RUN